-Master one synth plugin instead of downloading every one of them online.
+Master one synth plugin instead of buying every one of them online.
 Once you master a virtual or physical instrument, you have a far greater range of musical expression.

 Limiting the number of options can free your mind up to focus on your creativity.

 8. Get a MIDI controller

 External sound hardware can really help to interface yourself a bit more work your tracks.
 These are great if you play keyboards, but there are also many other great types of MIDI controllers that can give you a much greater freedom of expression for your music.